Why Attend Moravian Music on the Mountain?

-And for Music on the Mountain, the annual Moravian Music Weekend at Laurel Ridge Camp, Conference and Retreat Center, since 2011 we’ve had an average attendance of about 60 people.
+Music on the Mountain is the annual Moravian Music Weekend at Laurel Ridge Camp, Conference and Retreat Center.

 Who comes?
 Band players … choir singers … and listeners.
 No one need audition; no one will be singled out or embarrassed; everyone goes away encouraged, built up in faith and in musical experience, and in joy.
 And of course, there’ll be plenty of opportunities for conversation amongst the participants and time to talk to the Music Foundation staff about all those things you’ve been meaning to ask us …